Talk to a Lawyer

 Whether you will be approved for naturalization depends on the reasons why you didn't or couldn't pay child support.

-Why divorce is not a bar to naturalization, but might raise questions.
+Why divorce is not a bar to approval for naturalized U.S. citizenship, but might raise questions.

 Financial troubles do not, by themselves, bar a green card holder from naturalizing.